Murder of Michael McGurk: Criminal investigations against McGurk

 In early 2009, McGurk had been charged with assault and two charges of firebombing houses, one of which was that of Adam Tilley, allegedly firebombing the Point Piper home in November 2008.
 Tilley purchased the Wolseley Road mansion from Medich for $12.5 million in 2004.
 Central to the dispute between Tilley, Medich, and McGurk was an agreement for Tilley and Medich to develop land adjoining the Wolseley Road property that could potentially yield Medich $20 million (net).
-As the global financial crisis resulted in a dip in property market values, Medich assigned his $10 million interest in the Point Piper property to McGurk.
+As the Great Recession resulted in a dip in property market values, Medich assigned his $10 million interest in the Point Piper property to McGurk.
 McGurk allegedly demanded Tilley repay the maximum $20 million.
 McGurk commenced action in the Supreme Court when his demands were refused.
 Two weeks prior to his murder, the NSW Director of Public Prosecutions dropped the charges, including the alleged firebombing of another property in Queen Street, Beaconsfield, owned by the valuer Stuart Rowan.

 McGurk had also been charged in connection with an assault on Rowan after Rowan refused to provide McGurk with a valuation on a Bathurst property.
 Other charges that were dropped related to the alleged assault on a former employee, Will Manning with a cricket bat and further counts of arson relating to the firebombing of a former business associate's Cremorne property.
 Media reports claim that McGurk was involved in the alleged firebombing of a Balmoral house, owned by Justin Brown (of CB Richard Ellis); although Brown never pressed charges against McGurk.
 Brown was also assaulted in his office – allegedly on McGurk's instructions.